ghuiber/churn/churn_story.md

 The timing for this blog post is perfect.
 It is of interest for me at work right now, and I also have the secondary goal of getting myself some GitHub practice, because I am scheduled to give my coworkers an introduction to our GitHub enterprise account soon.
 If I make it look easy, they might take to it.

 So I cloned [Eric's code](https://github.com/EricChiang/churn) and got to work.
 My approximation of how his three models might be done in R is shown below.
-I define three functions for the job: `modelBakeoff()`, `groupThese()` and `summarizeThese()`.
+I define three functions for the job: `modelBakeOff()`, `groupThese()` and `summarizeThese()`.
 The last one does the work that Eric relegated to the `churn_measurements.py` script.
 You will want to see his comments and citations.